cheese1884/Reaction-Game-in-JavaScript/README.md

 1. Click 'Clone or Download' on the right of your screen
 2. Click 'Download ZIP'
 3. Extract the zip file
-4. Open the unzipped file, which is javascript.html
+4. Click on javascript.html
 5. Enjoy the game!

 p.s. for those who're cautious, you can always scan the zip file first with your anti virus program before you unzip! :)

+# JavascriptGameTestReaction